Vexvare/Solar_Analysis_Toolkit/README.md

 # **Installation**

 Users may download the repository and solve for the dependencies.
 Works best with Python Anaconda, and it is recommended to start off in a clean anaconda enviornment and solve for the dependencies one at a time.
+Users may have to run the __init__.py file within SolarEventsClass before running certain programs.

 # **Usage**
 Several programs are built directly within the main directory of Solar_Analysis_Toolkit.
 To use these programs, just simply call the program name and input data when prompted.
 The reccomended order of running programs is as follows :